Secure the Top Spousal Maintenance Lawyer in Austin and Navigate Alimony with Confidence

 - The spouse seeking maintenance is unable to earn sufficient income to provide for their minimum reasonable needs because of an incapacitating physical or mental disability; or

 - The spouse seeking maintenance is the custodian of a child of the marriage of any age who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to provide for their minimum reasonable needs.

-Other individual circumstances can impact the decision to order support, including when a spouse suffers from physical or mental disabilities, cares for a disabled child, or if the paying spouse carried out acts of domestic violence within the two years prior to divorce.
-A lawyer could evaluate the specific facts in a divorce case and determine if one spouse may be eligible for spousal support.
+Other individual circumstances can impact the decision to order support, including if the paying spouse carried out acts of domestic violence or family violence within the two years before divorce.
+An alimony attorney like Ben Carrasco can evaluate the specific facts in a divorce case and determine if one spouse may be eligible for spousal support.

 Additional Alimony Considerations

 During a divorce, the judge might enter a temporary support order before the court makes permanent decisions regarding support payments.
 These payments could help the receiving spouse until the proceedings are complete.

 A court may also permit the paying spouse to cease payments before the period of support ends.
 This can happen when the receiving spouse moves in with a new romantic partner, for example.

 For spousal maintenance payments, the court takes into account several factors such as:

 - Future earning potential